mvolfik/mvolfik.github.io/src/pages/index.md

   Python: 4
   Heroku: 3.5
   Rust: 3.3
+  Docker: 3.3
   SolidJS: 3
   Git: 3
   Linux: 3
   PostgreSQL: 3
-  Docker: 3
   SQLAlchemy: 3
 ---

 Hello!
 My name is Matěj and I'm from Tábor, Czech Republic.
 This May, I'm graduating from high school.
-After that, I'm going to continue my studies of Computer Science at the Faculty of Mathematics and Physics at Charles' University in Prague. **I'll be happy to hear about job opportunities suitable for my skills and time availability** (I'll be a college student starting in October).
+After that, I'm going to continue my studies of Computer Science at the Faculty of Mathematics and Physics at Charles University in Prague. **I'll be happy to hear about job opportunities suitable for my skills and time availability** (I'll be a college student starting in October).

-In this single-page portfolio you can find a showcase of what I can do and what I've done.
+Here you can find a showcase of what I can do and what I've done.
 I don't have any _"real"_ software engineering work experience, so it's hard for me to estimate how my coding skills stand in comparison with the outside world.
 But I'm able to participate in technical disussions, and made a few minor contributions to various open-source projects.
 You can see a breakdown of my preferred technologies and how confident I am in working with them in the column on the left.

 ### My story & history of used tech